zjaoyuki/tp/README.md

 The AddressBook is named LittleLogBook.
 LittleLogBook helps Kindergarten teachers track details about their students, parents and colleagues.

+For the detailed documentation of this project, see the **[LittleLogBook Product Website](https://ay2526s1-cs2103t-f14b-1.github.io/tp/index.html)**.

 ## Setting up in Intellij
 Prerequisites: JDK 17, and the latest version of Intellij IDEA.
 1. Open Intellij IDE.